MethaneRain/fortran/README.md

 $ gfrotran example.f90
 ```

-Or if you want to name your executable, run the flag ```-o``` after the file and then followed by what you want to callit:
+Or if you want to name your executable, run the flag ```-o``` after the file and then followed by what you want to call it:

 ```shell
 $ gfrotran example.f90 -o example.out